 The end of Ebola in Sierra Leone

-- Department for International Development, Department of Health, Ministry of Defence, Public Health England, and The Rt Hon Justine Greening MP
+- Department for International Development, Department of Health, Ministry of Defence, Public Health England, and The Rt Hon Justine Greening

 - Part of:

 - Humanitarian emergencies, Health in developing countries, Sierra Leone, and Ebola virus: UK government response

 - 6 November 2015

 How the UK has helped to end Ebola in Sierra Leone and continues to help the country rebuild.

 Sierra Leone was declared Ebola free on Saturday 7 November.

 Free-to-use photographs are available via the following links: